Ian Wardropper

-Ian Bruce Wardropper (born 1951) is an American art historian and curator, recognized for his expertise in European sculpture, decorative arts, and Old Master paintings.
-He has served as the director of the Frick Collection in New York City since 2011.
+Ian Bruce Wardropper (born 1951) is an American art historian and curator, known for his expertise in European sculpture, decorative arts, and Old Master paintings.
+He has been the director of the Frick Collection in New York City since 2011.

 Early life and education

 Wardropper was born on May 11, 1951, in Baltimore, Maryland, where he was raised.
 Wardropper received his Bachelor of Arts from Brown University in 1973, concentrating in art.
-He then pursued graduate studies at New York University, where he earned a Master of Arts in 1976 and a Doctor of Philosophy in 1985.
+He then pursued graduate studies at New York University, where he earned a Master of Arts in 1976 and a PhD in 1985.

 Career

-Wardropper began his curatorial career at the Art Institute of Chicago, where he served as Assistant Curator of European Sculpture from 1982 to 1985.
+Wardropper began his curatorial career at the Art Institute of Chicago, where he was Assistant Curator of European Sculpture from 1982 to 1985.
 He was then associate curator of European decorative arts and sculpture, a role he held until 1989.
-From 1989 to 2001, he served as the Eloise W. Martin Curator of European Decorative Arts and Sculpture, and Classical Art at the Art Institute.
+From 1989 to 2001, he was the Eloise W. Martin Curator of European Decorative Arts and Sculpture, and Classical Art at the Art Institute.

 In 2001, Wardropper joined The Metropolitan Museum of Art in New York City as the Iris and B. Gerald Cantor Curator in Charge of European Sculpture and Decorative Arts.
 He was promoted to chairman of the department in 2005, a position he held until his departure in 2011.

 In 2013 Wardropper was invested with the Order of Arts and Letters from France in a ceremony held at the Art Institute of Chicago, for recognition of his contributions to the appreciation of European art; especially his role in advancing French culture through curated exhibitions and fostering partnerships with major museums across the United States.